Guns & Safety

 Checking-In of Firearms in Municipal Buildings

-Senate Bill 536
+Senate Bill 798

-This legislation would require firearms to be checked in and safely stored at municipal buildings in the Commonwealth.
+This bill would require firearms to be checked in and safely stored at municipal buildings in the Commonwealth.
 Similar to the laws pertaining to courthouses, any buildings which house municipal administrative offices would have to provide a check-in location in which lawful firearms would be safely stored and then returned to the owner upon leaving the building.

-Senate Bill 641
+Senate Bill 769

 Reasonable and Responsible Firearm Purchasing Rules